redhat-developer/s2i-dotnetcore/README.md

 oc new-app --template=<template>
 ```

-In case you imported the template in your project, set the `NAMESPACE` parameter to your project name
-by adding the `-p NAMESPACE=<project>` parameter.

 The template can also be instantiated using the OpenShift web console.
 Login to the console and
 navigate to the desired project.
 Click the **Add to Project** button.
-Search and select the \<template>.
+Search and select the desired template by it's name (e.g. dotnet-example).
 Next, click **Create** to start a build and deploy the sample application.
 Once the build has and deployment
 have completed, you can browse to the application using the url you find in project overview.